Being Cabin Crew | The Ugly Truth Part 4

 Here’s a recap on how long it took different managers to complete their investigations.

 It took Lana the manager who conducted the initial investigation two months and ten days.
 It took Hayley who carried out the disciplinary hearing/investigation six weeks.
-It took the Head of Cabin Crew eight weeks.
+It took the Head of Department eight weeks.
 I waited almost five weeks for the outcome of Fred’s investigation and almost six weeks for Brenda’s.

 Each one of them blamed the delay on the fact they had annual leave.

-Having learnt I was facing another disciplinary I spoke to the union.
+Having learnt I was facing another disciplinary I spoke to the Union.
 I told them I was contemplating not attending the hearing.
 I kind of knew I had no chance of winning so what was the point?

 By this time I had only attended the investigative meeting with Fred.
+That took place before I was off sick.

 ""